-Of course, you do not need any visas or travel documentation if you are studying online from the comfort of your own home!
+Of course, you do not need any visas or travel documentation if you are studying online from the comfort of your own home.

-In the case that your visa is refused, a refund is only payable on Ingla being shown original documentary evidence of a visa refusal.
+In the case that your visa is refused, a refund is only payable on Ingla being shown original documentary evidence of your visa refusal.
 We will then refund fees paid minus bank charges and a £150 administration fee.

-Check out our Student Visa page for all information.
+Check out our Student Visa page for all information

 If you are an EU citizen and have a National Insurance number you can work in London without limitations.

-However, according to UK immigration law, non-EU citizens studying in the UK are not allowed to work in UK.
+According to UK immigration law, non-EU citizens studying in the UK are not allowed to work in UK.

 Our previous students return year after year, and a lot of our new students are friends of previous students.